coecms/easybuild-configs/README.md

 module list and shouldn't be used directly by users.

-The NCI names 'intel-cc', 'intel-fc', 'intel-mpi' and 'openmpi' load the Easybuild modules to set the correct paths and then load the original NCI modules.
+The NCI names 'intel-cc', 'intel-fc', 'intel-mpi' and 'openmpi' load the Easybuild modules to set the correct `$MODULEPATH` and then load the original NCI modules.

-This means that if a user runs `module load intel-fc` their `MODULEPATH` will be updated to include `Compiler/Intel/$INTELFC_VERSION` and they will have access to `ifort`.
+This means that if a user runs `module load intel-fc` their `$MODULEPATH` will be updated to include `Compiler/Intel/$INTELFC_VERSION` and they will have access to `ifort`.